 Insects, Spiders, Centipedes, and Millipedes

-An inventory of bees conducted in the late 1990’s found roughly 400 species of bees at Pinnacles.
+An inventory of bees conducted in the late 1990s found roughly 400 species of bees at Pinnacles.
 This is the highest known bee diversity per unit area of any place on earth.
-The diversity of butterflies here is not nearly as high (69 species), but in the right time and place it is possible to see thousands of individual butterflies in a single day.
-A moth inventory is currently in progress, with the number of moth species expected to be around 1,000.
-Samples are still being analyzed from an inventory of aquatic macroinvertebrates, but 40 species of dragonflies and damselflies are known to inhabit Pinnacles’ waters.
+The diversity of butterflies here is not nearly as high (70 species), but in the right time and place it is possible to see many hundreds of individual butterflies in a single day.
+Currently 500 species of moths are known to occur in the park, with the total number expected to be more than 1,000.
+About 250 species of aquatic invertebrates have been recorded at Pinnacles, including 41 species of dragonflies and damselflies.
+A spider study began in 2014.
 Most other invertebrate groups remain largely unstudied.